 Learn how to draw an octopus.
 Step-by-step easy octopus drawing tutorial.
 Draw a semi-realistic-looking octopus from a simple oval and a few squiggly lines.

 The drawing is a semi-realistic looking octopus, made cute by the large cartoony eyes.
 An octopus is surprisingly easy to draw – one large oval for the head and many squiggly tentacles.
 To add some depth and detail to our drawing, we show some of the underbelly suction cups on the tentacles as they twist.

-Next, draw a kind of axe blade shape to the bottom left side of the oval - a wide curve joined to the head on sides by two smaller curved lines.
-This will be the base for the octopus's tentacles and the webbing between them.
+Next, draw a kind of axe blade shape to the bottom left side of the oval – a wide curve joined to the head on the sides by two smaller curved lines.
+This will be the base for the octopus’s tentacles and the webbing between them.